How Much of a Rebate Will I Receive?

 The Process for new home builders (we typically rebate 50%):

 1) Contact us - BEFORE you sign a contract with builder, seller, agent or starting the process.

 3) Close on your dream home and collect your rebate!
-We can credit it towards your closing costs or price reduction, possibly cut you a check upon Closing from Trust Account deposit of Brokerage Fee collected.
-(Some lenders do not allow you to take money outside of closing.)
-The rebate can be put in the sales contract to pay your closing costs that you would normally pay out of pocket.
+We can credit it towards your closing costs or price reduction.
+Typically mortgage companies do not allow you to take money outside of closing.
+The rebate must be put in the sales contract and best best way is to pay your closing cost that you would normally out of pocket.
 This would be the same thing as writing you a check.